 - Suffering withdrawal symptoms, including shaking, seizures, anger, personality changes

 - Denying that there is an issue and becoming defensive

 - Hiding drug use and using substances in private

-For more information about the disease of addiction and how to talk to your child if you are concerned that he/she may be using substances or addicted, read Boston Medical Center’s “Adolescent Addiction: What Every Parent Should Know.”
+For more information about the disease of addiction and how to talk to your child if you are concerned that they may be using substances or addicted, read Boston Medical Center’s “Adolescent Addiction: What Every Parent Should Know.”

 Additional Resources for Parents:

 If you or a loved one may need help with substance use or the disease of addiction, here are some available resources: